hankbao/AirVPN-hummingbird/README.md

 ## DNS Management in macOS

-DNS setting and management is done through openVPN3 native support
+DNS setting and management is done through OpenVPN 3 native support

 ## Recover Your Network Settings